 A dental filling is the standard procedure for treating a cavity.
-As a cavity becomes larger, the tooth starts to lose its shape and becomes more susceptible to sensitivity and damage.
+As a cavity becomes more extensive, the tooth loses its shape and becomes more susceptible to sensitivity and damage.
 A filling helps restore the shape of the tooth and prevents further damage and disease.

 Other reasons you may need a filling include a fractured tooth, sensitivity, or to fill small holes in your teeth that can naturally appear as you get older.

 There are different types of fillings.
 Ask your dentist if you want a specific type of filling.

 Gold Fillings: Gold fillings are among the most durable filling types.
 Many last ten or more years.
 However, it's also the most expensive, doesn't match the tooth color, and may require multiple visits.